spectrocloud/librarium/packages/docs/content/02-getting-started/3-vmware-your-first-cluster.md

         * Installer Name: spectro-cloud-gateway.
 This is the name that will be used by the gateway to register itself on the tenant console.
         * Console  Endpoint: https://console.spectrocloud.com
         * Pairing Code: <4 digit pairing code from code from step#2>
         * ssh public keys: Create a new ssh key pair (or pick one of your existing ones).
 Enter the public key in this field.
-The public key will be installed in the installer VM to provide ssh access as the user 'ubuntu'.
+The public key will be installed in the installer VM to provide ssh access, as the user 'ubuntu'.
 This is useful for troubleshooting purposes.
         * HTTP Proxy: &lt;endpoint for the http proxy server&gt;, e.g: _http://USERNAME:PASSWORD@PROXYIP:PROXYPORT_.
-Optional setting required only if a proxy is used for outbound connections
+Optional setting, required only if a proxy is used for outbound connections
         * HTTPS Proxy: &lt;endpoint for the https proxy server&gt;, e.g: _http://USERNAME:PASSWORD@PROXYIP:PROXYPORT_.
-Optional setting required only if a proxy is used for outbound connections
+Optional setting, required only if a proxy is used for outbound connections
         * SOCKS Proxy: &lt;endpoint for the SOCKS proxy server&gt;, e.g: _PROXYIP:PROXYPORT_.
-Optional setting required only if a proxy is used for outbound connections.
+Optional setting, required only if a proxy is used for outbound connections.
     * Finish OVF deployment wizard and wait for template to be created.
 This may take a few minutes as the template is initially downloaded.
 9. Power on the spectro-cloud-gateway VM.
 10. Switch back to Spectro Cloud tenant console's admin view.
 Close the Cloud Gateway Installation Instructions dialog, if you still have it open.
 If you have been logged out or navigated away, you can access the page by clicking on Settings > Private Cloud Gateways in the left navigation bar.